- Biomass & Co-firing

 RJM's own biomass burner firing wood on a large utility furnace in the UK

-RJM’s expertise in the biomass sector has brought together in-house engineers in the UK working with colleagues at RJM’s US-based business, SAS, Inc. It also integrates research carried out by teams at Brigham Young University in the USA and Aalborg University in Denmark.
+RJM’s expertise in the biomass sector has brought together in-house engineers working in the UK and the USA together with research teams at Brigham Young University (USA) and Aalborg University (Denmark).

 As part of the R&D process, RJM engineers designed and manufactured a scaled-down RJM biomass burner that was tested extensively on a range of biomass fuels at different sizes and velocities on a special rig, in controlled conditions.
 Combustion data recorded during these tests has now been incorporated into RJM's own CFD biomass model - one of the most sophisticated biomass combustion modelling software programmes in the industry - to further increase predictive performance at customer sites.